shivermotion/xbot/README.md

 - API call statistics
 - Bot uptime and performance

-View these metrics through the CLI's analytics interface or check the `analytics.json` file.
+View these metrics through the Bot CLI's analytics interface or check the `analytics.json` file.

 ## 🔍 Logging